 The tour begins with a light dinner at the hotel at c.
 8.30pm.
 You may check in to the hotel from 2.00pm. (flights from London are not included – see Practicalities).
 First of two nights in Lima.

 Lima.
 After an introductory lecture in the hotel, visit the Larco Herrera Museum with its famous collection of Moche and other pre-Inca ceramics.
-Continue to the National Museum of Archaeology, Anthropology and History with its collections of artefacts from Chavín, Nasca, Moche and Chimú cultures.
+Continue in the afternoon to the National Museum of Archaeology, Anthropology and History with its collections of artefacts from Chavín, Nasca, Moche and Chimú cultures.
+Dinner overlooks the Huaca Pucllana, a vast adobe administrative and ceremonial centre of the Lima culture which flourished here at around 400 AD.

 The Sacred Valley.
 Fly to Cuzco, via Lima and on to the Sacred Valley.
 Here, en route to the Amazon, the Urubamba (or Vilcanota) river twists through stunning mountain scenery and terraced farmland cultivated by the Incas.
 Urubamba sits at 2,870m above sea level and so the afternoon is free to rest and adjust to the altitude.
 First of three nights in Urubamba.